filipi/bookish-eureka/README.md

 # cleftTracker

-Prototype code used to validate the use of KLT feature point tracker to track clefts in gravity current movies.
+Prototype code made to validate the use of KLT feature point tracker to track clefts in gravity current movies.

 ## Usage
 ```